FartLabs/fartlabs.org/blog/hackathon.md

 ### Best use of AI: Fart or Art

-[Fart or Art](https://github.com/sidvasu/Fart-or-Art) uses a machine learning model trained on a public dataset of farts to classify audio between "fart" and "art" where the user can upload a short .mp3 or .wav audio clip and see if it can get it right via a web interface.
+[Fart or Art](https://github.com/sidvasu/Fart-or-Art) uses a machine learning model trained on a public dataset to classify audio clips.
+Users can upload short audio clips and the application will accurately determine whether the sound is a fart or not a fart through a web interface.

 [![Fart or Art screenshot of usage](./fart-or-art.webp)](https://github.com/FartLabs/hackathon/issues/1)